AdrianJendo/unryo/README.md

 1. Clone the GitHub repository.

+2. Create a `.env` file and copy the contents of `.env.template` into it.
+Replace the env variables as needed.

-2. From the root directory, run the following command:
+3. From the root directory, run the following command:

 ```
 docker compose up